ds300/lazyrepo/README.md

 > 💡 Currently in early alpha!

-`lazyrepo` is a caching task runner for npm/pnpm/yarn monorepos.
+`lazyrepo` is a zero-config caching task runner for npm/pnpm/yarn monorepos.

 It fits right into the slot that `turborepo` carved out: making your `"scripts"` commands scale better without having to opt in to an industrial-strength build system like `nx`, `bazel`, `rush`, or `buck`.